 Rent and Mortgage Relief

-This week, Governor Northam launched the Virginia Rent and Mortgage Relief Program (RMRP), which will designate $50 million of the funds provided to Virginia in the CARES Act, passed by Congress and signed into law earlier this year, for households facing eviction or foreclosure due to COVID-19.
+The Virginia Rent and Mortgage Relief Program (RMRP) has designated $50 million of the funds provided to Virginia in the CARES Act for households facing eviction or foreclosure due to COVID-19.

 RMRP will provide short-term financial assistance on behalf of households in the form of rent and mortgage payments.